 How did you first get into the ski industry?

 I have the reverse story than most who currently work in the ski industry.
 Many start with a passion for skiing or snowboarding and decide to pursue that dream of skiing daily (which doesn’t actually happen, BTW) into a career.
 I, on the other hand, only learned how to ski after I worked two winters at Mount Snow during college for ESPN at the Winter XGames in 2000 & 2001.
 I was a production assistant for a wonderful woman who was responsible for all the on-air talent and special guests!
-My job was to give all the on-air announcers their uniforms, help attain items necessary for athletes and special guests, and they gave me a car.
-I picked up skateboard legend Tony Hawk from the airport and got to spend a few hours with him!
+My job was to give all the on-air announcers their uniforms, help attain items necessary for athletes and special guests, and they even gave me a brand new Volkswagen Passat to drive!
+I picked up skateboard legend Tony Hawk from the airport and got to spend a few hours with him.
 I digress--oh to be 21 again.
-But after spending winter break terms at Mount Snow, I met a few people and ended up getting a gig after college as the Event Coordinator (basically put up fences, time races etc).
+But after spending winter break at Mount Snow, I met a few people and ended up getting a gig after college as the Event Coordinator (basically I put up fences, time races etc).
 And my love for the ski industry grew from there.

 What’s the first memory you have of skiing?

 It is a hazy beginning.
 You have to remember that I was in college.
 It wasn’t with Mom and Dad when I was 6 going to a "BIG Mountain."
 Most trips from UMASS were to Mount Snow or Killington, and typically featured as much “apres” as they did skiing in those days.
 I think one of my favorite memories was up at Killington when my friend Todd went skiing (more like flying) off the side of a trail right under the Gondola and disappeared into the woods.
 At first it was a little scary, because he was hauling, but once we realized he was ok the four of us just started cracking up because the crash was epic.
 Total yard sale everywhere.
 I don't think we ever found his goggles.